yewjie-github/Portfolio/about.md

 Born and raised in Penang, did my Computer Science Degree in Sabah and currently chasing after my life goals in Kuala Lumpur.
 And yup you are right, I just enjoy being into different places!

-I aspire to be the best Data Scientist that I can ever become, and my background up to date has been always centered around preparing myself to be one.
-Each day after work, I take one small step in improving myself, from learning the nut-and-bolts of a machine learning algorithm, big-data concepts, documenting the knowledge I learnt, to building this website and maintaining it and the list goes on and on.
+I aspire to be the best Data Scientist I can ever become, and my background up to date has been always centered around preparing myself to be one.
+Each day after work, I take one small step in improving myself, from learning the nuts-and-bolts of a machine learning algorithm, big-data concepts, documenting the knowledge I learnt, to building this website and maintaining it and the list goes on and on.
 It was never mundane to me as I enjoy doing all of these and it has already been part of my _daily ritual_.
 After all, being a Data Scientist in not a destination, but a journey.
 Like what Jack Ma said, _after work, is what determines your future._

 > After work, is what determines your future. - Jack Ma